jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 ### Prerequisites
 Commands executed in this tutorial where performed in WSL (Windows Subsystem for Linux) in an Ubuntu distribution.
 Needs Java to be installed in the Ubuntu distribution.
-You can check it with command java --version.
+You can check it with command *java --version*.
 If not installed please install it by running the following commands.
 - *sudo apt-get update*
 - *sudo apt install openjdk-11-jre-headless*